mila-iqia/mila-docs/docs/Environmental_impact.rst

 -----------------------------------

-The hardware for the Mila cluster is hosted in the province of Quebec, where the electricity is produced by Hydro Quebec, almost exclusively from hydroelectricity.
+The hardware for the Mila cluster is hosted in the province of Quebec, where the electricity is produced by Hydro-Québec, almost exclusively from hydroelectricity.
 The CO2 emissions are therefore very low, and we can find the exact values in `CO₂ Emissions and Hydro-Québec Electricity, 1990-2021 <https://www.hydroquebec.com/data/developpement-durable/pdf/d-5647-affiche-co2-2021-an-vf.pdf>`_.